 In standard western veterinarian medicine the procedure would be to attempt to reduce the immune response by using corticosteroids or NSAIDs, neither of which are an effective stand-alone treatment for this condition.
 Antioxidants may be recommended and this is a good idea.
 However, synthetic, isolated vitamins and minerals are typically used.
 The body treats synthetic chemicals typically found in most multivitamin supplements more like drugs, causing the liver and kidneys more work only to have the majority end up being eliminated in the urine.
 We feel that the best way to feed a body is with whole foods that are easily recognized and metabolized by the body often resulting in dramatic healing results.

 We are not permitted to diagnose or treat specific diseases.
 All of our protocols are designed to provide specific and highly researched whole food nutrition and supplementation.
 This will help to provide the nutrients your dog or cat needs to strengthen and rebalance weak organ systems that may be contributing to your animal's condition in a safe and natural manner.

-The goal of our Natural DM Protocol is to provide concentrated organic, whole food nutrition to strengthen the entire system to help slow or reverse the degenerative process that is occurring.
-In the same manner we wish to repair damaged myelin sheath and help to promote lean muscle.
+The goal of our natural DM protocol is to slow the degenerative process that is occurring, repair damaged myelin sheath and help to promote lean muscle.
 At the same time, in a holistic fashion, we want to educate you and help you to remove any contributing factors whether these are in your pet's diet, environment or occur during veterinary visits.
 We do not necessarily know the root cause(s) of this degenerative condition in your particular animal (outside of genetics), but we do know from our research and experience the primary culprits.

 Core Recommendations Suggested products are included in the Core Degenerative Myelopathy Package found below.